 There is a running joke among college coaches about parents who spend thousands of dollars for their kids to chase scholarships at showcase after showcase and event after event.
 The coaches see the same players over and over during a short period of time and they can’t help but shake their heads because they realize that the parents may be spending the equivalent of full tuition chasing scholarships that often aren’t big enough to cover the full cost of tuition.
 Sounds like a bad business deal, doesn’t it?

 We understand that as a parent, you are forced to make tough choices on how to spend your money.
 You want your son to be happy and have the best opportunity to get recruited.
 The hardest part is that most parents simply don’t know which are necessary costs and which are not.
-In this article and in future posts, we want you to you understand your options when spending money for the purpose of giving your child a chance to play college baseball.
+In this article and in future posts, we want you to understand your options when spending money for the purpose of giving your child a chance to play college baseball.
 In other words, we want your child to have the opportunity to play college baseball and we want you to know that you don’t have to spend a fortune to help him achieve his dreams.

-To get started, we want you to understand more about what every college bound player is chasing—scholarships!
+To get started, we want you to understand more about what every college-bound player is chasing—scholarships!
 Everyone is chasing scholarships, but how much will your son benefit financially from a scholarship?
 How much of college costs does a typical scholarship cover?
 Let’s take a look at 8 quick facts about scholarships.

 - College baseball is not like football or basketball where every scholarship is an all-encompassing ‘full-ride’.
 Baseball typically operates on partial scholarships that cover a fraction of the cost of attendance (total estimated cost of attending school for 1 school year).

-- Baseball scholarship money may be coupled with academic money and financial aid to create a larger overall package for players, but the NCAA monitors and limits the amount of baseball scholarships allowed and also has it’s own standards for non-countable (towards baseball scholarship) academic aid to create a more level playing field.
+- Baseball scholarship money may be coupled with academic money and financial aid to create a larger overall package for players, but the NCAA monitors and limits the amount of baseball scholarships allowed and also has its own standards for non-countable (towards baseball scholarship) academic aid to create a more level playing field.
 For example, it would be difficult for someone with low GPA and test scores to have academic money that doesn’t count against the NCAA limit.
 This creates a more even playing field despite different institutions having different academic requirements.

 - Scholarships are calculated as a proportion of the costs of attendance at each school: (Baseball Scholarship Money Granted)/(Total Cost of Attendance)= NCAA equivalency % or % value of scholarship.
-For example: If the total cost of attendance is $20,000 and you receive a $10,000 in baseball scholarship, you are on a 50% scholarship and count for .5 towards the NCAA maximum number of scholarships.
+For example: If the total cost of attendance is $20,000 and you receive $10,000 in a baseball scholarship, you are on a 50% scholarship and count for .5 towards the NCAA maximum number of scholarships.

 - Division 1 schools have an NCAA maximum of 11.7 full scholarships to divide up among a max of 27 scholarship players and a max of 35 guaranteed team roster spots.
 At present, if a player is going to be on baseball scholarship, they must be on at least .25 (25%) baseball money.